SidSrinivasan05/yt-shorts-horror-stories/README.md

     Saves this clip locally

+# Side Note
+Some background stock files were too large to add to the git repo so they were just omitted.
+If you plan on using this project, pay attention to the file names and whether those files exist in your personal project.

 # Missing Features
   This project isn't perfect.
 There was an effort to add an AI voice in the background to read out the stories.